security-notes/infobyte-faraday-wiki/JIRA-integration.md

 Only available for our [commercial Corporate version](https://www.faradaysec.com/#download).

-This is an experimental new feature that allows you to send data from Faraday to JIRA.
+This feature allows you to send data from Faraday to JIRA.
 In order to do it, go to our [Status Report](https://github.com/infobyte/faraday/wiki/Usage#vulnerability-status-report), select the desired vulnerabilities and then click on the **JIRA** button.
 Keep in mind that only confirmed vulnerabilities can be sent.

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/faraday_statusreport_jira_button.png)